+Helen worked with the Council, Fairfield Residents’ Association and Greek and Commonwealth Governments to plan the construction of a permanent amphitheatre and its first five-year season.
+Helen also worked with Edmond & Corrigan Architects who designed the stunning 500-seat bush amphitheatre.
 Modelled on Epidavros Theatre, a 12,000 seat amphitheatre in southern Greece, the aim was to meet the most demanding theatrical needs while preserving the natural environment.

-The first Board of the Fairfield Amphitheatre included members from the arts, community and corporate sectors.
+The Commonwealth Community Employment Program (CEP) financed the project.
+Unemployed workers were trained in stone-cutting skills to build the new permanent Fairfield Amphitheatre.
+Bluestone originally from Northcote gutters and laneways, was rescued from an old storage depot and used to build the theatre.
+The first Fairfield Amphitheatre board included members from the arts, community and corporate sectors.
 The Hon.
 Brian Howe, former Deputy Prime Minister and Member for Batman, was the inaugural Chairman.

 In 1986, Playbox Theatre opened the first season of the permanent Fairfield Amphitheatre with THIS ANTIGONE by Sophocles, directed by the renowned James McCaughey.

-Helen brought the Attis Theatre co production of THE BACCHAE by Euripides, from Greece in 1987.
+Helen brought the Attis Theatre production of THE BACCHAE by Euripides, from Greece in 1987.
 The show outraged audiences for its brevity, violence and eroticism.